-- (1) The competent management as specified in Addendum 1 can, in its sphere of responsibility, entrust subordinate managements of a subdivision with the performance of its tasks, thus making the subordinate management the competent management in their sphere of responsibility.
+- (1) The management in charge as specified in Addendum 1: can, in its respective area of responsibility, entrust subordinate managements of a subdivision with the performance of its tasks, thus making the subordinate management the competent management in their sphere of responsibility.
 This must be documented and communicated to the ISM.
-This does not affect the representative performance of these tasks by a deputy in the event of absence. - (2) In its sphere of responsibility, the competent management is responsible for: - a) appointing an Information Security Coordinator according to Section (3), - b) appointing specialist managers according to Section (5), - c) deciding on the respective specific information security concepts according to Section (6), - d) deciding on the further handling of information security incidents according to § 16. - (3) The competent management can appoint an employee of the University of Göttingen Foundation as the Information Security Coordinator (ISK) for the respective unit.
+This does not affect the representative performance of these tasks by a deputy in the event of absence. - (2) In its area of responsibility, the management in charge is responsible for: - a) appointing an Information Security Coordinator according to Section (3), - b) appointing specialists responsible according to Section (5), - c) deciding on the respective operating concepts according to Section (6), - d) deciding on the further handling of information security incidents according to § 18, - e) the performance of tasks within the framework of information security risk management in accordance with Appendix 3. - (3) The competent management can appoint an employee of the University of Göttingen Foundation as the Information Security Coordinator (ISC) for the respective unit.
 The appointment must be documented.
-If an ISK is not appointed, then his or her tasks are the responsibility of the competent management.
-The competent management can also appoint one or more deputies for the ISK. - (4) Competent management can mutually appoint joint ISKs for their units. - (5) The competent management can appoint an appropriate number of specialist managers for the data sets, IT procedures, IT systems and infrastructures assigned to a unit.
+If an ISC is not appointed, then his/her tasks are the responsibility of the competent management.
+The competent management can also appoint one or more deputies for the ISC. - (4) Competent management can mutually appoint joint ISCs for their units. - (5) The competent management can appoint an appropriate number of specialists responsible for the information assets, data sets, IT procedures, IT systems and infrastructures assigned to a unit.
 The appointment must be documented.
-If a specialist manager is not appointed, then his/her tasks are the responsibility of the competent management. - (6) The competent management decides on the specific information security concepts based on the opinion of the ISK and upon getting an approval from the ISB and is responsible for the risks undertaken in these concepts. - § 9 Information Security Coordinators (Informationssicherheitskoordinatoren, ISK) - (1) Information Security Coordinators (ISK) coordinate the information security process within their sphere of responsibility and monitor its implementation by IT users.
-ISK's report on this to the competent management. - (2) The competent management is responsible for ensuring that ISKs are equipped with the authority and the resources necessary to carry out their tasks.
-The competent management is obliged to ensure that it participates in the necessary further trainings in the field of information security; participation in further training is a duty arising from the individual employment or service relationship. - (3) The tasks of the ISK particularly include: - (a) Recommendation of awareness-raising and training measures,
+If a specialist manager is not appointed, then his/her tasks are the responsibility of the competent management. - (6) The competent management decides on the operating concepts including the revised versions after reviews based on the opinion of the ISK and upon getting an approval from the ISB and is responsible for the risks taken over in these concepts.

+§ 9 Information Security Coordinators (Informationssicherheitskoordinatoren, ISK)

+- (1) Information Security Coordinators (ISK) coordinate the information security process within their sphere of responsibility and monitor its implementation by IT users.
+ISC's report on this to the competent management. - (2) The competent management is responsible for ensuring that ISKs are equipped with the authority and the resources necessary to carry out their tasks.
+The competent management is obliged to ensure that it participates in the necessary further trainings in the field of information security; participation in further training is a duty arising from the individual employment or service relationship. - (3) The tasks of the ISK particularly include: - (a) Recommendation of awareness-raising and training measures, - (b) Providing advice to specialist managers for the performance of their tasks,

-- (b) Providing advice to specialist managers for the performance of their tasks, - (c) Initiation of the preparation and updating of protection requirement assessments and risk analyses, - (d) Giving opinion on specific information security concepts, - (e) Immediate submission of specific information security concepts to the ISB, - (f) Gathering and providing specific information security concepts of the respective unit, - (g) Assessing the severity of the reported information security incidents; checking whether an information security incident could also be a data protection incident and preparing the recommended course of action according to § 16 for the competent management, - (4) ISKs may seek advice from the ISB and the ISM to perform their tasks.
+- (c) Initiation of the preparation and updating of protection requirement assessments and risk analyses, - (d) Giving opinion on operation concepts, - (e) Immediate submission of operationconcepts to the ISB, - (f) Gathering and providing operationconcepts of the respective unit, - (g) Assessing the severity of the reported information security incidents; checking whether an information security incident could also be a data protection incident and preparing the recommended course of action according to § 18 for the competent management, - (h) Execution of tasks within the framework of information security risk management in accordance with Appendix 3. - (4) ISKs may seek advice from the ISB and the ISM to perform their tasks.